 Kenfig National Nature Reserve is a Site of Special Scientific Interest thanks to its wide variety of wildlife and insects, not to mention the Fen Orchid - one of Britain’s rarest plants.
 Merthyr Mawr Warren National Nature Reserve is another coastal wildlife haven where you can stand atop (before sledding down) the mighty ‘Big Dipper’, Europe’s highest sand dune.

 Further inland Parc Slip Nature Reserve offers up 300 beautiful acres of grassland, woodland and wetlands - all restored from what was once an opencast coal mine.
 It’s also home to a 2.5 mile (4km) stretch of Sustrans National Cycle Route 4 and over 6 miles (10km) of well-maintained walking trails.
-Kids will love exploring Bryngarw Country Park’s 100+ acres in search of the iconic and interactive ‘Keepers’ of Bryngarw.
+Kids will love exploring Bryngarw Country Park’s 100+ acres of parkland.

 Regularly included amongst the best courses on the planet and host of numerous professional tournaments, Royal Porthcawl offers golfers the chance to gaze out over the sands of Rest Bay while they play.
 Just a short hop from Royal Porthcawl is Pyle and Kenfig (otherwise known as ‘P&K’), with equally awe-inspiring views and a back nine to test even the most seasoned golfer.

 In addition to Bridgend County’s famous coastal links courses, parkland courses such as Coed y Mwstwr and Maesteg allow you to swap seaside vistas for rugged Welsh valleys.
 Less famous than their coastal cousins, these courses have helped establish Bridgend County as a top all-round golfing destination.